 Belgium is famous for its unique culture throughout Europe.
-Whole of Europe has a rich culture and diversity.
+The whole of Europe has a rich culture and diversity.
 Belgium holds a separate position.

 One popular event in Belgium’s history is its national day.
 National day is the most prestigious event in a country’s calendar.